canonical/kafka-operator/docs/how-to/h-cluster-migration.md

 # new.exactly.once.support = enabled
 ```

-Once these properties have been generated (in this example, saved to `/tmp/mm2.properties`), it is needed to place them on every Charmed Kafka unit:
+Once these properties have been generated (in this example, saved to `/tmp/mm2.properties`), it is needed to place them on every Charmed Apache Kafka unit:

 ```bash
 cat /tmp/mm2.properties | juju ssh kafka/<id> sudo -i 'sudo tee -a /var/snap/charmed-kafka/current/etc/kafka/mm2.properties'